-The Exploring District serves Davidson County in the Central Service Area.
+The Exploring District serves Davidson and Williamson Counties in the Central Service Area.

 A Program for Career Education